U.S. flag

 In addition to compliance with the Evidence Act, the Evaluation Officer also promotes:

-Adherence to Department Standards - Evidence-building activities and evaluations must be actionable and timely, addressing questions that align with Department priorities, use the most appropriate design and methods, be objective, transparent and conducted with the highest ethical standards.
+Adherence to Department Standards - evidence-building activities and evaluations must be actionable and timely addressing questions that align with Department priorities, use the most appropriate design and methods, be objective, transparent and conducted with the highest ethical standards.

-Data for Evaluation – Evaluators and analysts should use existing administrative and statistical data for their analysis whenever feasible, consistent with applicable laws and regulations.
+Data for Evaluation – evaluators and analysts should use existing administrative and statistical data for their analysis whenever feasible, consistent with applicable laws and regulations.
 The Evaluation Officer will identify impediments to Commerce staff using data to develop evidence and will work with the Chief Data Officer and the Statistical Official to improve access and usability of data.

-Reporting – The Deputy Secretary will receive a biannual report from the Department Evaluation Officer on compliance with Department Administrative Order 216-21: Program Evaluation.
+Reporting – the Deputy Secretary will receive a biannual report from the Department Evaluation Officer on compliance with Department Administrative Order 216-21: Program Evaluation.

 Evidence Act Deliverables

-Annual Evaluation Plans
+Annual Evidence Plans

-FY 2025 Department of Commerce Evaluation Plan
+FY 2026 Department of Commerce Evidence Plan, under development

 Capacity Assessment for Statistics, Research, Evaluation, and Other Analysis

 The Capacity Assessment is the third document in the series that the Evaluation Officer is responsible for.
 It reports on the Department’s resources to carry out the Learning Agenda.
 The Capacity Assessment reviews and appraises the statistics, evaluation, research, and analysis capabilities of the Department.
 Bureau evaluation resources are reviewed to assess if they meet requirements for achieving quality, rigor, and relevance for their evidence and evaluation projects.
 The FY 2026-2030 Capacity Assessment is being developed in three project phases: review of existing documents related to evidence-building and evaluation activities, the FY 2025 Department of Commerce Survey of Evidence-Building Capacity and bureau-level focus groups.
-The Capacity Assessment will be published with the FY 2027 President’s Budget.
+The Capacity Assessment will also be published with the FY 2027 President’s Budget.

 FY 2026-2030 Capacity Assessment for Statistics, Research, Evaluation, and Other Analysis, under development